roytang/blog/content/replies/2010/10/c12h6dg/index.md

 - magicTCG
 ---

-"discard" means "To move a card from its owner's hand to that player's graveyard."\n\nRefer to Discard in the glossary at the end of http://www.wizards.com/magic/comprules/MagicCompRules_20101001.txt (warning: very long text file)
+"discard" means "To move a card from its owner's hand to that player's graveyard."

+Refer to Discard in the glossary at the end of http://www.wizards.com/magic/comprules/MagicCompRules_20101001.txt (warning: very long text file)